 What will the course Cover?

-This course will focus on building confidence in skill areas that are required to effectively complete the Level 1, such as file management, uploading documents, screenshots etc. It will also cover a basic introduction to Microsoft products: PowerPoint and Excel.
-The course will be responsive to learner needs to ensure everyone is prepared to progress.
+This course will focus on building confidence in skill areas that are required to effectively complete the Level 1, such as file management, uploading documents, screenshots etc. This is a course to bridge the gap from Essential digital skills Entry 3 to Level 1 and prepare you to take the Level 1 qualification course in the future.
+It includes an introduction to Excel, PowerPoint and more features of Microsoft Word.

 Who is this course for?